dvirgiln/dvirgiln.github.io/_posts/2019-09-16-migration-from-ec2-to-fargate.md

               #HostPort: 0
               Protocol: !Ref ContainerProtocol
 ```
 As you see the line 4 has been commented.
 In Fargate the *host port *and *container port* should have the same value.
-When it is used EC2, as there are many task of the same service deployed in the same ec2 instance the real target port is taken from the ephemeral ports range.
+When it is used EC2, as there are many task of the same service deployed in the same EC2 instance the real target port is taken from the ephemeral ports range.
 If you do not define the hostPort property Fargate will use the same that was defined for the *ContainerPort*.

-The next error is *Fargate only supports network mode ?awsvpc?*.
+4. The next error is *Fargate only supports network mode ?awsvpc?*.

-And this is how it looks after having included all the changes already mentioned:
 ```
   ContainerTask:
     Type: AWS::ECS::TaskDefinition
     Properties:
 			NetworkMode: awsvpc
 ```
-The *network mode* property.
-The default value is **bridge**, and this is suitable for ECS EC2 task definitions, but in case of Fargate Bridge is not supported, and the only option is **awsvpc**.
+The default value for the *network mode* property is **bridge**.
+This setup is suitable for ECS EC2 task definitions, but in case of Fargate, *bridge* network mode is not supported, and the only supported option is **awsvpc**.
 The bridge network mode allows using the Docker bridge to communicate docker containers that are running in the same EC2 instance, while in the AWS VPC network mode, every task has its own ENI, this means, every task has its own ipv4 from the subnet that it has been deployed.

 This is one of the restrictions that we can see between EC2 and Fargate.
 In Fargate every task has its own IPV4.
 In case of running a long number of tasks, it could happen that subnets can run out of ips.

-After including the last change, the next error found was *Task definition does not support launch_type FARGATE.*.
+5. After including the last change, the next error found was *Task definition does not support launch_type FARGATE.*.
 To solve this problem it is just required to add another field in the task definition:
 ```
   ContainerTask:
     Type: AWS::ECS::TaskDefinition